Shares

 About UNIX (NFS) Shares

 Creating a Network File System (NFS) share on TrueNAS makes a lot of data available for anyone with share access.
-Depending on the share configuration, it can restrict users to read or write privileges.
+Depending on the share configuration, you can restrict users to read or write privileges.

 Read full post gdoc_arrow_right_alt